-Join us for free
+Join us for a free tester class

 - New students are welcome in classes according to their level.
 Still, we recommend that you take into account the difficulty of the class, that you choose to visit.

 No аgе limitations

 - But in case you have a health condition, it is mandatory that you speak with the teacher and he prepares you a special schedule to follow.
 Some exercises can affect your body and are not recommended for certain conditions.

 - Make sure you are clean and wear comfortable cotton clothes before you come.
 The usual outfit is tights and a top for the women, and shorts and T-shirt for the men; but feel free to wear whatever fits your personal needs.

 - You can leave your personal belongings at the locker in the changing room or at the reception.

 - Always take your shoes off at the door and don’t wear any heavy perfumes or cosmetics.